-- reviewing employment practices to ensure that recruitment is truly merit based - review the way that work is done to identify outdated practices that are preventing more inclusivity in the workforce - checking the legislation, standards and industry guidelines to learn about the legal responsibilities in equal employment and recruiting.
+- Reviewing employment practices to ensure recruitment is truly merit-based - Reviewing the way work is done to identify outdated practices that are preventing more inclusivity in the workforce - Checking legislation, standards and industry guidelines to learn about the legal responsibilities in equal employment and recruiting.

-It's challenging finding work when you are 'older'
+It's challenging finding work when you are older

 An over-60 local woman, highly experienced in the community sector, was made redundant in 2020.
-In her search for work, she noted she felt disrespected by some younger employment consultants and disillusioned by the comments of some potential employers who inferred they "didn't want to waste time or money training someone over the age of 50".
+In her search for work, she felt disrespected by younger employment consultants and disillusioned by the comments of potential employers who inferred they, "didn't want to waste time or money training someone over the age of 50".